LucaCappelletti94/keras_bed_sequence/README.rst

         batch_size=batch_size
     )

-Finally we can proceed to use the obtained MixedSequence to train our model:
+Finally, we can proceed to use the obtained MixedSequence to train our model:

 .. code:: python